Ubud Writers and Readers Festival 2019

-The Ubud Writers and Readers Festival 2019 (often called the Ubud Writers Festival), an annual literary and artistic event held in the central Bali town of Ubud in October, will celebrate its 16th year as what has become Southeast Asia’s leading festival of words and ideas.
+The Ubud Writers and Readers Festival (often called the Ubud Writers Festival), one of the best literary festivals in the world, is held in the central Bali town of Ubud in October and will celebrate its 16th year as what has become Southeast Asia’s leading festival of words and ideas.

 A yearly pilgrimage for word lovers worldwide, the Ubud Writers Festival transcends cultural and physical borders, inviting both artists and audiences to enjoy and participate in public discussions, intimate literary lunches, live performances and hands-on workshops where budding writers can learn new skills and get feedback from experts.